 We spent three nights in the Spanish capital, Madrid, when Mrs T was one year old.
-I have to admit, it wasn’t the easiest age to be traipsing around a city as we were very conscious of her needing to have a crawl about now and then.
-But, we still had a great time and hopefully our experiences will help anybody visiting Madrid although here are some extra tips and recommendations for those travelling with a toddler.
+I have to admit, it wasn’t the easiest age to be traipsing around a city as we were very conscious of her needing to be active now and then (she was crawling at the time).
+But, we still had a great time and hopefully our experiences will help anybody visiting Madrid although here are some extra tips and recommendations for those travelling with a young children.

 Royal Palace Of Madrid

 An impressive looking palace from the outside, inside it is even more magnificent.
 Highly recommend taking a look.

 King Carlos III was the first royal to live in the palace in its current design in the 1760s after the former palace was destroyed in a fire in 1734.
 The final plans for the design were drawn up by Juan Bautista Sachetti following the unexpected death of his mentor Filippo Juvara.
 Although it is the official residence for the current royal family, they no longer reside there with the palace only used for state ceremonies.

 Our Experience Mrs T loved looking at the shiny, luxurious decor (so did we) and we marvelled at the very extensive rooms filled with plush furniture, fine art from the likes of Caraviaggo and Goya and historical ornaments such as those found in the Royal Pharmacy room.

 Don’t go inside the palace when your child needs to sleep as there are a lot of stairs.
 There is a designated place where you can securely lock your buggy away.
 Mrs T was still light enough to go in the BabyBjorn carrier and thoroughly enjoyed having a nose around.
 As long as you don’t get a guided tour you can view the palace as quickly (or slowly) as you wish.
 It is fine to take the buggy around the grounds.